jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

 Modify the CLI Scripts (if you are running JBoss Enterprise Application Platform 6.0 or JBoss AS 7.1 servers)
 ---------------------------

-The CLI scripts provided with this quickstart target JBoss Enterprise Application Platform 6.1 and JBoss AS 7.2.
+The CLI scripts provided with this quickstart target JBoss Enterprise Application Platform 6.1.
 If you are running older versions of the server, JBoss Enterprise Application Platform 6.0 or JBoss AS 7.1, you must modify the scripts to work against these servers.

 1. Open the `install-domain.cli` file located in the root of this quickstart folder for editing.
 2. Find the lines that contain the following text: